RxSwiftCommunity/RxRealm/README.md

   })
 ```

 The above prints out "X laps" each time a lap is added or removed from the database.
-If you set `synchronizedStart` to `true` (the default value), the first element will be emitted synchronously - e.g. when you're binding UI you might not be able for an asynchronous notification to come through.
+If you set `synchronousStart` to `true` (the default value), the first element will be emitted synchronously - e.g. when you're binding UI you might not be able for an asynchronous notification to come through.

-##### `Observable.array(from:synchronizedStart:)`
+##### `Observable.array(from:synchronousStart:)`
 Upon each change fetches a snapshot of the Realm collection and converts it to an array value (for example if you want to use array methods on the collection):

 ```swift